We like data, and we like to share ...

 Our latest 'Nowcast' of fuel poverty, 2013 shows the breakdown of predicted fuel poverty in England in 2013 by EPC band, according to both the old definition of fuel poverty and the new Hills definition.
 Click here to download the tables (Excel).

-CSE's rural fuel poverty website (www.ruralfuelpoverty.org.uk) is no longer being updated but still contains useful information and data.
+CSE's rural fuel poverty website www.ruralfuelpoverty.org.uk is no longer being updated (that link takes you to an archived version on the Way Back Machine) but still contains useful information and data.
 It focuses on rural fuel poverty particularly in relation to 'hard-to-treat' homes and includes downloadable maps and data.
 The full dataset used to produce the website can be downloaded here (NB this file is zipped).
 A useful key and glossery can be downloaded here.

 CSE has developed an analytical model known as 'Dimpsa' (Distributional Impacts Model for Policy Scenario Analysis) which is now used under license by the Department of Energy and Climate Change for the Government’s own assessments of the distributional impacts of policies.